joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/14/arts/music/minority-languages-song-contest.html?searchResultPosition=2

 **For Putin, a Nordic Nightmare Is Springing to Life**\
-`With Finland and Sweden likely to request NATO membership this weekend, and Ukraine counterattacking in the east, Russia’s invasion of Ukraine is facing more setbacks.`\
+`With Finland and Sweden likely to request NATO membership, and Ukraine counterattacking in the east, Russia’s invasion of Ukraine is facing more setbacks.`\
 https://nytimes.com/2022/05/14/world/europe/ukraine-putin-nato.html?searchResultPosition=3

 **Who Has the Right to Speak to the Supreme Court?**\